-Our primary uses of capital are for compensation and related expenses, manufacturing costs for preclinical and clinical materials, third party pre-clinical research and development services, legal and other regulatory expenses and general overhead.
+Our primary uses of capital are for compensation and related expenses, manufacturing costs for preclinical and clinical materials, third party preclinical research and development services, legal and other regulatory expenses and general overhead.

-As of December 31, 2020, we had an accumulated deficit of \$260.9 million.
+As of December 31, 2022, we had an accumulated deficit of \$507.6 million.
 We have been primarily involved with research and development activities and have incurred operating losses and negative cash flows from operations since our inception.

-As of December 31, 2020, we had available cash, cash equivalents and short-term investments of \$44.9 million.
-Subsequent to December 31, 2020, we raised an additional \$110.0 million in gross proceeds from the February 2021 Financing.
-We expect that our existing cash, cash equivalents and short-term investments, including the \$110.0 million in gross proceeds from the February 2021 Financing, are sufficient to support our operating expenses through 2023, assuming our stockholders approve the conversion of the Series X Preferred Stock into common stock as discussed further below.
+As of December 31, 2022, we had available cash, cash equivalents and short-term investments of \$226.4 million.
+Based on our current operating plan, we expect that our cash, cash equivalents and short-term investments as of December 31, 2022 are sufficient to fund our operating expenses and capital expenditures requirements through the first half of 2025.

 Our estimate as to how long we expect our cash, cash equivalents and short-term investments to be able to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+Because of the numerous risks and uncertainties associated with research, development and commercialization of biotechnology products, we are unable to estimate the exact amount of our operating capital requirements.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including:

-- our ability to integrate QLS-215 into our operations and meet our overall timing expectations for the program; - the progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, QLS-215 any future product candidates, including potential future clinical trials; - our ability to enter into and the terms and timing of any additional collaborations, licensing or other arrangements that we may establish; - the number and characteristics of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, market access, distribution, supply chain and manufacturing capabilities, and scaling up the manufacturing of drug substance and drug product to clinical and commercial scale, securing all raw materials necessary to conduct such scale-up and successfully completing all other activities related thereto; - subject to receipt of marketing approval, revenue, if any, received from commercial sales of our product candidates; - if we obtain marketing approval of any of our products, our ability to successfully compete against other approved products that are approved or used as treatments for the indications for which our products are approved, including with respect to QLS-215 in HAE; - our headcount growth and associated costs;

-- the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; - the impact of the COVID-19 pandemic on our operations, business and prospects; and the costs of operating as a public company.
+- the progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, STAR-0215 and any future product candidates, including potential future clinical trials; - our ability to enter into and the terms and timing of any collaborations, licensing or other arrangements that we may establish: - the number and characteristics of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, market access, distribution, supply chain and manufacturing capabilities, and scaling up the manufacturing of drug substance and drug product to clinical and commercial scale and developing a drug device combination, if applicable, securing all raw materials necessary to conduct such scale-up and successfully completing all other activities related thereto; - if we obtain marketing approval of any of our product candidates, revenue, if any, received from commercial sales of our product candidates; - if we obtain marketing approval of any of our product candidates, our ability to successfully compete against other approved products that are approved or used as treatments for the indications for which our products are approved, including with respect to STAR-0215 in HAE; - our headcount growth and associated costs; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; - the impact of the COVID-19 pandemic on our operations, business and prospects; and - the costs of operating as a public company.